 Members of the MAC Committee represent service providers in the water industry.
 They assist the Education Committee in locating instructors, topics, and locations and they aid Section staff in planning and coordinating the Exhibit Hall at the annual conference and Tifft Symposium.
-For more information contact, Shauna Griffin, Committee Chair.
+For more information contact, Jim Pierce, Committee Chair.

 The Membership Committee actively pursues new members for AWWA and the Section and works to retain existing members.
 Committee members are supported in their work by reports from AWWA headquarters in Denver and by Section staff.
 This Committee works closely with the Young Professionals Committee.
 For more information contact, Ani Zipkin, Committee Co-Chair.

 Young Professionals Committee

 The Young Professionals Committee is a sub-committee of the Membership Committe.
 This committee Involves young professionals (under 35) in activities of the Section; maintain student and professor contacts to recruit and retain student members; assist program committee with sessions at conferences.
 For more information contact Ani Zipkin, Committee Co-Chair.

 The Committee was formed to engage the water community in the New York City Metropolitan Area (Westchester, New York City and Long Island) by providing local educational and networking opportunities.
 The committee hosts one event per quarter.
 For more information contact Amanda Bauner, Committee Chair.